 How much do health screening packages cost in Singapore?

-The cost of health screening packages differ depending on where you get them and how extensive the tests are.
-Health screening packages from public hospitals are cheaper, ranging from $50 to $400, than those provided by private healthcare practitioners, which can go anywhere between $100 to $10,000.
+The cost of health screening packages differs depending on where you get them and how extensive the tests are.
+Health screening packages from public hospitals are cheaper, ranging from $50 to $400 than those provided by private healthcare practitioners, which can go anywhere between $100 to $10,000.

 Can Medisave be used for health screenings in Singapore?